Trump’s $16.9 Million House Hit By Hurricane Irma: See 50 Photos Of ‘Château des Palmiers’ Trump Mansion

 At least two of President Donald Trump’s mansions were under threat of being demolished by Hurricane Irma, and now, it appears one of those mansions may have been wiped out by the hurricane.
 As reported by the Inquisitr, President Trump still owns the $16.9 Château des Palmiers mansion that he has been trying to sell.
 Trump’s mansion is one that has had the price dropped from $28 million down to $16.9 million in an effort to offload the property.
 However, with Hurricane Irma reportedly slamming into President Trump’s house on the Caribbean island of St. Martin, it’s not clear how the hurricane damage will have an effect on the repair, rebuilding, and resale of the property owned by Trump.
+(The above photo shows damage by Hurricane Irma to a St. Thomas post office.)

 There are 50 photos of Château des Palmiers on the St. Martin Sotheby’s International Realty website that display how beautiful the president’s mansion appeared before the Terres Basses property was impacted by the storm.
 However, according to the Independent, Hurricane Irma crashed into St. Martin, near Trump’s waterfront house.
 Reports of damage are still coming in, and it isn’t clear how much of President Trump’s house was destroyed.
 However, French officials claimed the area of the island where Trump’s home is located “suffered serious damage,” according to the Washington Post, without going into details about the specific damage to Trump’s home.